Lightning-AI/pytorch-lightning/docs/source/starter/lightning_lite.rst

 1. Override this method from the :class:`~pytorch_lightning.lite.lite.LightningLite` class and put your training (or inference) code inside.
-2. Launch the training by calling the run method.
+2. Launch the training procedure by calling the run method.
 Lite will take care of setting up the distributed backend.

 You can optionally pass arguments to the run method.
 For example, the hyperparameters or a backbone for the model.